espocrm/documentation/development/api/attachment.md

 #### Example (Attachment-Multiple type)

-The attachment will be stored in the field of *Attachment-Multiple* type.
+The attachment to be stored in the field of *Attachment-Multiple* type.

 Payload:
 ```json